onyx-platform/engraver/README.md

 The `init` command will invoke Leiningen and create a new Onyx application template.
 It will clone some other repositories from the OnyxPlatform GitHub account.
 The extra clones are used for standing up your cluster in a cloud environment.
 We ran this command with the `--example-app` switch.
 We currently have one preconfigured project that we'll use for demonstration purposes.

+The example application that we're going to deploy has one input and one output stream - both through Kafka.
+The workflow that we built for this app accepts messages and applies a few basic string transformations before routing them to an output stream.
+Study the source folder and run the tests for a local, in-memory execution of the Onyx job.

 #### Account Configuration

 Before we *really* get rolling, you'll need to tell Engraver about yourself.
 In this guide, we'll use AWS: